uBlock-user/DNS-Over-HTTPS/README.md

 # DNS-Over-HTTPS
-A ready to deploy DNS-Over-HTTPS setup via DNSCrypt on Windows.
+A ready to deploy DNS-Over-HTTPS(DoH) setup via DNSCrypt on Windows.

 # Installation